pgragnic/DataEngineering/6. Capstone Project/readme.md

 This folder contains daily case reports.
 All timestamps are in UTC (GMT+0).

+Number of lines: 2 214 879

 #### [Covid-19 Economic Exposure Index](https://data.humdata.org/dataset/covid-19-economic-exposure-index)

 Country's economic exposure due to COVID-19.
 Composite indicator based on World Bank's datasets on remittances, food import dependence, primary commodity export dependence, tourism dependence, government indebtedness and foreign currency reserves.

+Number of lines: 191

 #### [Countries of the World](https://www.kaggle.com/fernandol/countries-of-the-world)

 Information on population, region, area size, infant mortality and more.

+Number of lines: 227

 #### [Coronavirus (COVID-19) Vaccinations](https://ourworldindata.org/covid-vaccinations)

 This vaccination dataset uses the most recent official numbers from governments and health ministries worldwide.
 Population estimates for per-capita metrics are based on the United Nations World Population Prospects.
 Income groups are based on the World Bank classification.
 A full list of our country-specific sources is available at the bottom of this page, and we also answer frequently-asked questions there.

 In this dataset you can see all of the data on COVID-19 vaccinations (doses administered, people with at least 1 dose, and people fully vaccinated).

+Number of lines: 54 341

 ## Data transformation